-A personal laptop that is Windows compatible with Wi-Fi and Word processing capability is required for participants.

-It is recommended that students have good basic academic skills.

-For field training (RHI 112), students must have flashlight(s), protective coveralls, and basic respirators or face masks.
+- A personal laptop that is Windows compatible with Wi-Fi and Word processing capability is required for participants. - It is recommended that students have good basic academic skills. - For field training (RHI 112), students must have flashlight(s), protective coveralls, and basic respirators or face masks.

-For questions, contact lead Instructor Don Hester at dhester@btc.edu.
+For questions, contact lead Instructor Steve Smith at ssmith@btc. edu or 360.752.8796.